-The good news is that addiction is a medical condition.
+ARTICLE SUMMARY: Addiction is a medical condition.
 As such, it can be treated.
 Here, we review the BEST PRACTICES in addiction treatment for problems with alprazolam.
-Then, we invite your questions about alprazolam at the end.
+Then, we invite your questions at the end.

 Addictive behavior studies began in the early 1930s.
 The disease of addiction was viewed then as a moral failing, a character flaw created by lack of willpower.
 But this was only because researchers didn’t yet know what happens in the brain during addiction.
 Since then, we’ve learned how psychoactive substances affect key areas of the brain that control and shape our thoughts and behavior.